-Lightning Dawn is a program aimed at taking advantage of paradigm shifting hockey development programs to give indigenous youth an unparalleled opportunity to rapidly develop their ability to play hockey.
+Lightning Dawn is a program aimed at taking advantage of paradigm-shifting hockey development programs to give indigenous youth an unparalleled opportunity to rapidly develop their ability to play hockey.
 Through this, Lightning Dawn aims to uplift the First Nations athletes and their respective communities through the benefits that come from such a rapid change.
-Benefits such as increased self worth, self confidence, self discipline and leadership ability.
-All things which come from working towards and achieving an increased competency in a socially significant and celebrated sport such as hockey in Canada.
-These valuable attributes pay huge dividends not only in the athletes immediate life but the community they reside in as a whole.
+Benefits such as increased self-worth, self confidence, self discipline and leadership ability.
+All things come from working towards and achieving an increased competency in a socially significant and celebrated sport such as hockey in Canada.
+These valuable attributes pay huge dividends not only in the athlete’s immediate life but the community they reside in as a whole.

 We believe the benefits of a program such as this will have many positive reverberations throughout the First Nation communities it is deployed in.

-In conjunction with Lightning Dawn, Om Hockey Systems will provide First Nations with world class portable development programs.
+This part is in conjunction with Lightning Dawn, Om Hockey Systems will provide First Nations with world-class portable development programs.
 Each reserve will be allocated one full Om equipment set complete with the obstacles needed to conduct the program.
-They will also be granted access to the drill database on the Om website complete with a six month curriculum to follow through the winter.
+They will also be granted access to the drill database on the Om website complete with a six-month curriculum to follow through the winter.